-United States: Pharmaceutical Antitrust
+United States: pharmaceutical antitrust

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-- Recent decisions concerning reverse payment claims
+- Recent motion-to-dismiss decisions and a trial verdict concerning reverse payment claims

-- Challenges to pharmaceutical manufacturers’ pricing practices
+- Legislation and legal challenges to pharmaceutical manufacturers’ pricing practices

 Referenced in this article